-She is the lead-proposer and co-chair of the GEM Focus Group Dayside kinetic processes in global solar wind - magnetosphere interaction (2016-2020).
+She's also the lead-proposer and co-chair of the GEM Focus Group Dayside kinetic processes in global solar wind - magnetosphere interaction (2016-2020).

-She was a Young Scientist in the ISSI team Ion and Electron Bulk Heating by Magnetic Reconnection (2013-2015).
+She was the co-leader of the ISSI team on Jets Downstream of Collisionless Shocks (2015-2017), and a Young Scientist in the ISSI team Ion and Electron Bulk Heating by Magnetic Reconnection (2013-2015).

 Before joining Imperial as a URF, she was a Junior Group Leader at the Space Research Laboratory, University of Turku, Finland, and an Associate Researcher in the Experimental Space Physics Group, Department of Earth, Planetary, and Space Sciences, University of California, Los Angeles.

 et al., 2022, Monte Carlo simulations of electron acceleration at bow waves driven by fast jets in the Earth’s magnetosheath, The Astrophysical Journal: an International Review of Astronomy and Astronomical Physics, ISSN:0004-637X